Trago Mills: Newton Abbot

 The Newton Abbot site is the largest of the four and covers over 100 acre of land.
 It has several independent businesses.
 A garden centre, the largest in the south west, was opened on the site in 2009, followed in 2010 by a new restaurant.

 In October 2004, a large fire broke out in the main building of the branch.
 Thirty fire appliances and over 200 fire fighters tackled the blaze, the largest to occur in Devon for several years.
 Buildings involved were completely rebuilt.

 In summer 2016, Trago2Clear, a clearance outlet for all Trago products closed.
 On 28 September 2016, demolition took place of the Old Clearance Shed and former Sarah's Pantry Cafe.
 A new £3 million DIY and Trade centre opened in summer 2017.

-In July 2022, the petrol station at the store became the cheapest place to purchase fuel in the UK, with prices there almost 25p cheaper then the national average, causing long queues on the nearby road.
+In July 2022, the petrol station at the store became the cheapest place to purchase fuel in the UK, with prices there almost 25p cheaper than the national average, causing long queues on the nearby road.